kuzzleio/kuzzle/src/lib/api/controllers/README.md

 * writeController handle the abstraction on writing persistant data.
 As default, Kuzzle use Elasticsearch.
 * readController handle the abstraction on writing persistant data.
 As default, Kuzzle use Elasticsearch.

-Refer to [link-to-scheme] in src for details.
+Refer to [../../../docs/architecture.md] for details.

 # Contributing